 From here, there is a fork in the road.
 So should you turn left or right?

 Take the path on the right (it slopes slightly uphill) to find Hobbit’s Hideaway.
-On the right-hand side of the track, you’ll see the Samwise bench: ‘If I take one more step, it will be furthest away from home I’ve ever been.’
+On the right-hand side of the track, you’ll see the Samwise bench: ‘If I take one more step, it will be the furthest away from home I’ve ever been.’
 A few steps onwards, you’ll be standing right on the path on which Frodo shouted ‘Get off the road!’ and where the hobbits hide from the Nazguls in the unnerving The Fellowship of the Ring movie scene.

 Hobbit’s Hideaway